26 Oct 2017 | 4 min Read

 When we discovered that my son was temporarily lactose intolerant, the anxious and detective mother in me got into a full-blown R&D mode.
-I Googled, spoke to experts and experienced people then and have gathered a lot of stuff on lactose intolerance.
+I Googled, spoke to experts and experienced people then and have gathered a lot of stuff on lactose intolerance in babies.

-Lactose intolerance happens when the body can’t break down the sugar called lactose.
+Lactose intolerance happens when the body can’t break down lactose sugar.

-Lactose is present in breast milk, dairy milk and other dairy products.
-It is important for a baby’s health and development.
+Lactose is present in breast milk, dairy milk and other dairy products, and it is essential for a baby’s health and development.

 Usually, the enzyme lactase changes lactose into sugars that are more easily absorbed.
 But sometimes, children don’t produce enough lactase to break down all the lactose, so the unabsorbed lactose passes through the gut without being digested.
 Bacteria eat the undigested lactose, which leads to a buildup of gas and causes symptoms like wind and diarrhoea.